 You will also want to avoid areas where plumbing runs directly across the ceiling of the data center, or areas where a bathroom is overhead on the next floor.
 Consider re-routing some pipes if necessary.
 In addition, avoid areas of the building with high traffic, for physical security reasons.
 For instance, I would not recommend placing a data center near a lobby, cafeteria or other publicly accessible area.
 Scout the areas adjacent to the server room and areas anticipated to be cable runs for problem areas that may generate large electrical or magnetic fields such as elevator shafts.

-DESIGN A SERVER ROOM
+HOW TO DESIGN A SERVER ROOM

 Step 1: Determine size requirements